SeekingFor/jfniki/readme.txt

       send a "Stake" biss message for it.
 IDEA: Freetalk vs Freenet interop
       0) Group naming convention. anythingbutmul.foo.bar.baz -> mul.anythingbutmul.foo.bar.baz in freetalk
       1) fniki://groupname/wikiname -- same for both.
-Freetalk smtp code prefixes mul. to group
+Freetalk nntp code prefixes mul. to group
       2) In config UI. add freetalk config and enable checkboxes for freeetalk and fms
       3) Conventiton or config to choose which private key is used for SSK insertion.
       Hmmm... not sure if people would use this feature because of the correlation of ids.